 At TRUCE, we believe corporations must eliminate the enormous expense and liability related to distracted driving.
-With 40% of all commercial crashes attributed to distracted driving, eliminating distracted driving not only makes the nation’s roadways safer, but also lead to improved safety and profitability.
+With 40% of all commercial crashes attributed to distracted driving, eliminating distracted driving not only makes the nation’s roadways safer but also leads to improved safety and profitability.
 There are many partners that share the mission and vision of ending the epidemic of distracted driving and keeping roads safe for all people.
 Check out the websites of these ten organizations for helpful information about distracted driving:

 “One text or call could wreck it all” is the federal government’s cautionary message.
 Distraction.gov is the NHTSA’s official website for facts and resources about distracted driving.
 It’s loaded with information to help educate employees and employers about the dangers of distracted driving and promote distracted driving awareness.
 The agency leads initiatives to prevent distracted driving, including banning texting and mobile device use for commercial drivers, encouraging states to pass tougher laws, and raising awareness about the dangers of distracted driving while operating a vehicle.

 Network of Employers for Traffic Safety (NETS)

 NETS is a collaborative group of employer road safety professionals whose objective is to advance road safety for employees, their family members and members of the communities where they live and work.
 Members help one another improve road safety and reduce losses through fleet safety bench-marking and sharing proven, best practice approaches, including efforts to stop texting and driving.
 NETS membership includes global traffic safety leaders across private industry and government, whose fleets range from fewer than 100 cars or other motor vehicles to those with more than 50,000 vehicles.